-Since to in most cases is the inverse of the fro file, the software allowes you to only specify one of them and it will automatically create the other.
+Since to in most cases is the inverse of the fro file, the software allows you only to specify one of them, and it will automatically create the other.

 cert file

 '''

 cert_file: "cert.pem"

 '''

 This is the public part of the service private/public key pair. cert_file must be a PEM formatted certificate chain file.